Gregoire-W/mcp-spotify/README.md

 1. Open `http://localhost:8080` in your browser
 2. The Streamlit interface will load
-3. You'll be prompted to authenticate with Spotify
+3. Click the **"Connect to Spotify"** button in the sidebar to authenticate
-4. Start chatting!
+4. Once connected, start chatting!
 Try: *"Create a playlist called 'Road Trip' with 15 upbeat songs"*

 ---